-BATTERY PROBLEMS REMEDY I get no sounds when the engine shifts between the direction states.
-The battery may be dead or needs charging.
-See the Battery Backup section for more information.
 After I turn off my transformer, my engine continues to make sounds before quitting with a ding of its bell.
 ProtoSounds continues to sound for approximately 10 seconds after power to the track has been shut off.
 The sounds distort at low voltages.
 The battery is insufficiently charged or dead.
 Follow the recharging instructions found in the section entitle "Self Recharging Battery Backup System".
 A repeating whistle blast occurs after the power has been shut down.
 The battery is insufficiently charged or dead.
-Follow the recharging instructions found in the section entitle "Self Recharging Battery Backup System".
+Follow the recharging instructions found in the section entitled "Self Recharging Battery Backup System".
 RESET PROBLEMS REMEDY When I first turn the power on, the engine will not begin to run.
 I have to turn the throttle off and then on again to get the engine to operate.
 This is normal behavior.
-When power to the track is first turned on, ProtoSounds enters a "RESET" phas at which time the engine undergoes a system check Power must be interrupted to get the engine into the Forward Phase.
+When power to the track is first turned on, ProtoSounds enters a "RESET" phase at which time the engine undergoes a system check.
+Power must be interrupted to get the engine into the Forward Phase.
 See the section entitled "DCRU Reverse Unit Operation" for more information.
 Whenever I interrupt the power from RESET to enter Forward, the engine goes back into RESET instead of Forward.
 I know this occurs because the bell dings twice.
 Whenever ProtoSounds enters RESET after power has been off for more than 15 seconds, the microprocessor initiates a system check to determine that everything is in working order.
 This system check requires 2.2 seconds to complete during which time the engine will play the steam startup sounds.
 We recommend that you don't interrupt the power in RESET until the steam startup sounds have completed.
 This will guarantee that the system check will have been completed since the startup sounds take longer than 2.2 seconds to play.
-If the problem persists, we recommend that you operate the throttle with a slower movement as you interrupt the power in RESET and enter the Forward Phase BRAKE SOUND PROBLEMS REMEDY When the transformer is throttled down, the sounds won't play.
+If the problem persists, we recommend that you operate the throttle with a slower movement as you interrupt the power in RESET and enter the Forwaard Phase BRAKE SOUND PROBLEMS REMEDY When the transformer is throttled down, the sounds won't play.
 The brake features has not been activated.
 See the section on activating the brake feature for more information.
 The throttle voltage setting on the transformer is either not starting high enough or ending low enough to trigger the brakes sounds.
+Try increasing the throttle setting to 14 volts or higher before throttling down to 8 volts or less. section on activating the brake feature for more information.
+The throttle voltage setting on the transformer is either not starting high enough or ending low enough to trigger the brakes sounds.
+Try increasing the throttle setting to 14 volts or higher won't play.
+The brake sounds continue to play even after the section on activating the brake feature for more information.
+The throttle voltage setting on the transformer is either not starting high enough or ending low enough to trigger the brakes sounds.
 Try increasing the throttle setting to 14 volts or higher before throttling down to 8 volts or less.
-The brake sounds continue to play even after the engine stops.
 The brake feature sound record lasts for three seconds.
-With practice you can control how quickly you should stop the engine to keep it in sequence with the sound of the brake's squeaking.
-The brake feature was activated in neutral after the engine was running in forward, but the brake sounds would not play when triggered after the engine went back into forward or reverse.
-The brake feature will only remain enabled if it is triggered in the first direction state you enter after activating the feature in neutral.
-You cannot interrupt the power twice to enter another direction state and still have the brake feature active.
-Therefore, in order to make the brake sound feature operate in forward, you must first activate the feature in the neutral position that occurs after the engine was in the reverse state.
+With practice you can control how quickly you should stop the engine to keep it in sequence with